kamykn/spelunker.vim/README.md

       \ + ['spelunker']
 ```

-Start `:CtrlPSPell` then list up bad spell.
+Start `:CtrlPSpell` then list up bad spell.
 Select word to jump first find this bad spell.
-Check the context and suitability and take action(fix or add, etc...).
+Check the context and suitability and act (fix or add, etc...).

 ## 4 Whitelist